mako-framework/docs/06_security/01_authentication.md

 #### Group repository

-The `getByName` method returns a group based on its name and FALSE if no group is found.
+The `getByName` method returns a group based on its name and `false` if no group is found.

 ```
 $group = $groupRepository->getByName($name);
 ```

-The `getById` method returns a group based on its id and FALSE if no group is found.
+The `getById` method returns a group based on its id and `false` if no group is found.

 ```
 $group = $groupRepository->getById($id);